kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-gameplay.md

 *As are different types ofdete interactors (character on the left, bomb on the right - the aiming and throwing are not part of the interaction, only the "detection" of the bomb as a predefined interactor type and the corresponding behavior)...* -->

-In hindsight, I would've probably build a separate system for processing the positioning of interacting entities during the execution, as it required a very different behavior than the regular interactions did and resulted in a lot of special code to handle all the corner cases.
+In hindsight, a separate system for processing the positioning of entities during an execution would've made more sence, as it required a very different behavior than the regular interactions did and resulted in a lot of special code to handle all the corner cases.

 ## Carriable System